hansbuehler/deephedging/README.md

 * **TensorFlow loops** (Jan 29th, 2023): the code no longer unrolls the core Deep Hedging loop, but uses `tf_while` implicitly.
 This helps preserving memory when many time steps are used.

 * **GPU speed up** (Jan 29th, 2023): the new code base benefits much more from the presence of a GPU than the old version, when large sample sizes are used.
-The notebook `notebooks/trainer-recurrent-fwdstart.ipynb` runs ~four times faster on GPUs.
+The notebook `notebooks/trainer-recurrent-fwdstart.ipynb` runs twice as fast on GPUs.
+Further optimization should be possible.

 * **TensorBoard** (Jan 29th, 2023): added support for TensorBoard.
 See `notebooks/trainer-board.ipynb`.
 However, I did not manage to make it run on SageMaker, neither did I manage to run the profiler on my own machine.